 12:45 pm: Ahh.
 Sweet, sweet caffeine.

-1:30 pm: Arrive on time for confirmed appointment.
+1:30 pm: Arrive on time for next confirmed appointment.

 1:35 pm: Hand non-certification to office staff after they tell you the injured worker cancelled the confirmed appointment this morning.
 Try not to say “Seriously?!?” out loud.
 Also, try not to say it when they inform you that the report from the last office visit six weeks ago is still not ready.
 Ask them to contact you once the patient reschedules and to forward the report when available.
 Plan to follow up daily for the rescheduled date and report.

 1:45 pm: Receive a frantic call from the postoperative patient that the medications are not approved, and the pharmacy won’t fill them.
-Start negotiations with the pharmacy.
+Start negotiations with the pharmacy from my remote car office.

 2:30 pm: Despite multiple conversations with the pharmacy, medications are not being filled.
 Consider selling a kidney to help pay out-of-pocket for the medications.